xackery/thj-wiki/content/classes-and-abilities/stats.md

     - first 255 points of STA increases health by 255 (1 STA for 1 health)
     - class also impacts this formula
 - 40 STA increases **endurance** by about 1
-    - formula deminishes at 100 STA
+    - formula diminishes at 100 STA
-    - formula deminishes again at 202 STA
+    - formula diminishes again at 202 STA

 # AGI

 - 40 AGI increases **endurance** by about 1
-    - formula deminishes at 100 AGI
+    - formula diminishes at 100 AGI
-    - formula deminishes again at 202 AGI
+    - formula diminishes again at 202 AGI
 - 5 AGI increases **defense** by 1
     - first 40 points of AGI are not affected
 - 20 AGI increases **ac** by 1